IBM/ikc-dq/databand-integration/README.md

 Last verified with IBM Knowledge Catalog 5.0.3 and IBM Databand 1.0.104.3.

+The demo runs standalone and connects to IKC and Databand via HTTP.

-To run the demo, create a `config.properties` file in the root folder with this content:
+To run the code, create a `config.properties` file in the root folder with this content:

 ```
 # IKC host URL, e.g. https://cpd-wkc.apps.ikchost.com